iDigiSolWeb/Simple_Flutter_Hive_demo/README.md

 flutter_hive_demo

-This project is simple demo to help learners understand Hive.
+This project is simple demo of Hive to help learners understand Hive.